This article covers:

 This group of minors can work till midnight on a school day with both parental/guardian permission and a certificate showing satisfactory academic performance.
 During summer break, they can work for 48 hours a week, with a maximum of eight hours daily scheduled between 6 a.m. and midnight.

-Learn more about scheduling policies for minors in New York with the state’s official summary of permitted working hours for minors aged under 18.
+Learn more about scheduling policies for minors in New York with the state’s official summary of permitted working hours for minors aged under 18 in New York.

 What Jobs are Banned for Minors in New York?